mainmatter/100-exercises-to-learn-rust/book/src/07_threads/00_intro.md

 - Shared state, using `Arc`, `Mutex` and `RwLock`
 - `Send` and `Sync`, the traits that encode Rust's concurrency guarantees

-We'll also discuss various design patterns for multithreaded systems and some their trade-offs.
+We'll also discuss various design patterns for multithreaded systems and some of their trade-offs.